-It is recognised that individuals and groups of individuals have responsibilities for health safety and welfare in Bishop Cornish School.
-The individuals and groups identified below are expected to have read and understood Bishop Cornish School's policies and procedures for ensuring health safety and welfare and to conduct their duties in accordance with them.
+It is recognised that individuals and groups of individuals have responsibilities for health safety and welfare in the school.
+The individuals and groups identified below are expected to have read and understood the school's policies and procedures for ensuring health safety and welfare and to conduct their duties in accordance with them.